piers-sinclair/pierssinclair.github.io/_posts/2024-12-12-Durable-Dotnet-The-Dry-Trap.md

 The problem of course, is that when misused DRY causes more headaches and is more dangerous than any duplicated code that could occur in a system.

-At this point you might be wondering what could possibly be the problem with reducing duplication?
+You might wonder: what's wrong with reducing duplication?

 The answer as usual comes back to tight coupling, separation of concerns and SOLID.